 If you do not enable this option, you will have to manually add the user account to the sudoers file.

-- If the sudo command is not available or may fail on the target Linux server, you have an option to use the su command instead.
-To enable the su command, select the Use su if sudo is unavailable check box and enter the password for the root account in the Root password field.
+- If you plan to use the account to connect to Linux servers where the sudo command is not available or may fail, you have an option to use the su command instead.
+To enable the su command, select the Use "su" if "sudo" fails check box and in the Root password field, enter the password for the root account.

 Veeam Backup & Replication will first try to use the sudo command.
 If the attempt fails, Veeam Backup & Replication will use the su command.